A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Introduction

-This work also investigates how the choice of the layers in the loss networks that feature extractions are made from affects the trained models.
+This work also investigates how the choice of layers in the loss networks from which features are extracted affects the trained models.
+CNNs typically have millions of parameters across several layers from which features could be extracted.
+Therefore this work focuses on whether to extract from the earlier, mid, or later layers.
 The impact of different layers for feature extraction has often been left out of prior works and no systematic evaluation has been conducted.
-Since the feature extraction points used for a loss network can be changed without needing to retrain the network this aspect can be explored without adding much more computational demand to the experiments.

 In this work, the loss networks extract features in a straightforward manner.
-For a given architecture and extraction point, the activations are propagated forward to the extraction point and then used directly to calculate the loss, as further detailed in Section~\ref{sec:loss_nets}.
+For a given architecture and extraction layer, the activations are propagated forward to the extraction layer and then used directly to calculate the loss, as detailed in Section~\ref{sec:loss_nets}.
 While more elaborate feature extraction methods exist, they are not considered in this work.